fearlessfreap24/HueLightsPlay/README.md

 I was working on trying to host an API in k8s at work and I found some answers.
 The dilemma was that I had a Flask app and wanted to host it using nginx.

 After searching for answers, I found and tutorial on how to do this without k8s.
-Then, I used docker to create images and the deploy to k8s
+Then, I used docker to create images and then deploy to k8s

 I learned that you can host more than 1 container in a pod and that internetworking between the containers in a pod was only localhost.